roblatour/KasaSmartPlug/README.md

  Thanks to Kris Jearkul for the library from which this one was forked ( https://github.com/kj831ca/KasaSmartPlug ).

- Thanks for the information from https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/ without this, it will be impossible for me to complete this library.
+ Thanks for the information from https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/ without this, it would have been impossible for me to complete this library.

  Very well written library ArduinoJson by Benoit Blanchon. https://arduinojson.org/?utm_source=meta&utm_medium=library.properties